Diameter of Sphere given Coefficient of Drag Solution

 What is Diameter of Sphere given Coefficient of Drag?

-The Diameter of Sphere given Coefficient of Drag is defined as the sectional dimension of sphere with which ball or sphere is moving and is represented as DS = (24*μviscosity)/(ρ*Vmean*CD) or Diameter of Sphere = (24*Dynamic Viscosity)/(Density of Fluid*Mean Velocity*Coefficient of Drag).
-The Dynamic Viscosity of a fluid is the measure of its resistance to flow when an external force is applied, Density of Fluid is the denseness of that material in a specific given area.
+The Diameter of Sphere given Coefficient of Drag is defined as the sectional dimension of sphere with which ball or sphere is moving and is represented as DS = (24*μ)/(ρ*Vmean*CD) or Diameter of Sphere = (24*Dynamic Viscosity)/(Density of Fluid*Mean Velocity*Coefficient of Drag).
+The Dynamic Viscosity refers to the internal resistance of a fluid to flow when a force is applied, Density of Fluid is the denseness of that material in a specific given area.
 This is taken as mass per unit volume of a given object, Mean velocity is defined as the average velocity of a fluid at a point and over an arbitrary time T & The Coefficient of Drag is a dimensionless quantity that is used to quantify the drag or resistance of an object in a fluid environment, such as air or water.

 How to calculate Diameter of Sphere given Coefficient of Drag?